-CCBC students successfully transfer to the University of Maryland-Eastern Shore (UMES) aviation program.
+CCBC students successfully transfer to the University of Maryland, Eastern Shore (UMES) aviation program.
 An articulation agreement is being considered which will incorporate all six CCBC Aviation Technology programs into a Bachelor of Science degree.

-- G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10): - 1.
-Describe how the proposed program was established, and also describe the faculty who will oversee the program.
+G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10):

+1. Describe how the proposed program was established, and also describe the faculty who will oversee the program.

 Program proposals at CCBC are reviewed and approved according to the process developed through college governance, which includes approval by the Curriculum and Instruction Committee and the full College Senate.
 In addition, this degree proposal was carefully reviewed by the President and her Senior Staff prior to submission to the CCBC Board of Trustees for their endorsement.
-The President has affirmed that the program is being implemented within existing institutional resources.
-Dr. Douglas Williams serves as the coordinator of CCBC's Aviation program and oversees the Professional Pilot-Airplane degree.
+The President has affirmed that the program can be implemented within existing institutional resources.
+Dr. Douglas Williams will serve as the coordinator of Professional Pilot-Unmanned Aircraft Systems and oversee the program.